-2.3 Registered Riders
+2.2 Registered Riders

-- Only registered team riders shall take part in the Trial, however rider changes can be made up to the start of the endurance trial. - Emergency riders are encouraged to participate in the practice session to ensure they are familiar with the track and the vehicle.
+- Only registered team riders shall take part in the trial, however rider changes can be made up to the start of the endurance trial.
+(See Section 2.6). - Emergency riders are encouraged to participate in the practice session to ensure they are familiar with the track and the vehicle.

-2.4 Team Member Participation
+2.3 Team Member Participation

-- Team managers must ensure that every nominated team member participates as a rider during the Trial. - Team Managers are required to keep a log of rider track time, which can be checked by marshals investigating incidents.
+- Team managers must ensure that every nominated team member participates as a driver. - Managers are required to keep a log of rider track time, which can be checked by officials investigating incidents.

-2.5 Age of Drivers
+2.4 Age of Drivers

-Drivers of Energy Efficient Vehicles shall be at least 14 years of age, unless special prior approval is provided by organisers.
+• Drivers of Energy Efficient Vehicles shall be at least 14 years of age, unless special prior approval is provided by organisers.

-2.6 Identification
+2.5 Identification

-All riders must have official identification, which must be shown on request during the trial.
+• All competitors must have official identification, which must be shown on request during the trial.

-2.7 Rider Substitution
+2.6 Rider Substitution

-- Sick or injured riders may be replaced prior to the start of the trial by a registered reserve rider of the same gender. - Riders cannot be substituted after the start of the Trial. - A rider substitution will require the identification wristband of the replaced rider to be handed to the Administration Centre and a new identification issued to the reserve rider.
+- Sick or injured riders may be replaced prior to the start of the trial by a registered reserve rider of the same gender.
+Riders will not be substituted after the start of the trial. - This substitution will require the identification wristband of the replaced rider to be handed to the Administration Centre and a new identification issued to the reserve rider.